Priyanshunada04/BMI-Calculator/README.md

 Two Version : English and Metric

 English Version:
-It calculates the BMI program in Pounds and Inches
+It calculates the client BMI in Pounds and Inches

 Metric Version:
-It calculates the BMI program in Kilogram and centimeters
+It calculates the client BMI in Kilogram and centimeters